 Facebook was declining.
 Instagram a little bit down, stable, and then maybe even back up here at the end of the year.
 So, I’m checking out some questions here.
 Just affirmation.
 This is wonderful.
 Thank you, Alexander.
 So, stable engagement rates.
 Good, so now my job was not to go find somebody who was say just stable or down, but let’s go find some people who are really killing it from hotels and resorts.
 So, who did I find?
 The Fairmont Chateau, Lake Louise.
 This is a boutique hotel in the Fairmount family located near Banff, maybe even in Banff National Park.
 So, this is in Alberta.
 This is the province just one to the east of British Columbia in Canada.

 See, I live close to Canada, so I know a little bit about it.
 And the Fairmont did 326 Instagram posts last year.
 So, that’s nearing one a day.
-So, we already know they’re doing more than average, but they’re not going crazy.
+So, we already know they’re doing more than average.
 They’re not… This is not some of the beauty brands we see – 5 a day, 6 a day, 10 a day.
 You know, super high content production.
 But look at their average engagement rate.
 4.2% on a per post basis.
 And then their time series… They actually saw a little bit of a decline through Q1.
 But then almost flat or up every month through the end of the year, and then seeing that sharper lift as the year kind of ended there in Q4.
 Remember, 1.7 was our overall average.
 4.2…

 This is higher than our average university, which is already our top engaging industry in our social media studies that we always do.
 So, let’s do the same dance now that we did for Hi-Chew.
 Let’s look at the visual content, dig in, see what we find, think about how we can apply it to what we’re doing.
 Okay, just take it in for a second.
 I’m going to look at over.
 I got the big screen over here.
 It’s beautiful.
 It’s beautiful content.
 This is, again, all their top performing by total engagement.
 A strong consistency from a coloring and a quality perspective.
 Not every shot is without a person, but most of the shot are without people.
 There’s obviously a very famous window you can see this kind of… The hotel must look out in some beautiful, I’ve never been.
 I don’t live that close as it turns out.